Netflix/photon/README.md

 # Photon

 Photon is an implementation of the Material Exchange Format (MXF) standard.
 MXF is a SMPTE standard defined in the specification SMPTE st0377-1:2011.
-Photon parses and completely reads an MXF file containing a single essence as defined by the IMF Essence Component (SMPTE st2067-5:2013) and serializes the metadata into an IMF Composition Playlist (SMPTE st2067-3:2013).
+Photon parses and completely reads an MXF file containing a single audio or video essence as defined by the IMF Essence Component (SMPTE st2067-5:2013) and serializes the metadata into an IMF Composition Playlist (SMPTE st2067-3:2013).